 Partners & friends:

 If a friend is pregnant, we are here to support you as well.
-Those journeying with someone they care for during a pregnancy have an important role and can often have mixed feeling or are unsure how to care for their loved one.
+Those journeying with someone they care for during a pregnancy have an important role and can often have mixed feelings or are unsure how to care for their loved one.
 We encourage you to contact any of our pregnancy support advocates to talk through your questions and concerns.
 You may also find resources mentioned below helpful to you as well.

 Boston College is a Jesuit Catholic institution.
 Consistent with its Catholic heritage, it is committed to a mission that supports all life at all times.
 As such, we compassionately and proactively support our pregnant and parenting students on campus.